uhi22/pyPLC/readme.md

 36. The charger confirms with ServiceDiscoveryResponse.
 This contains the offered services and payment options.
 Usually it says which type of charging the charger supports (e.g. AC 1phase, AC 3phase, or DC according CCS https://en.wikipedia.org/wiki/IEC_62196#FF), and that the payment should be handled externally by the user, or by the car.
-37. The car sends PaymentServiceSelectionRequest.
+37. The car sends ServicePaymentSelectionRequest.
 Usually (in non-plug-and-charge case), the car says "I cannot pay, something else should handle the payment", by setting paymentOption=ExternalPayment.
 Optionally it could announce other services than charging, e.g. internet access.
-38. The charger confirms with PaymentServiceSelectionResponse.
+38. The charger confirms with ServicePaymentSelectionResponse.
-39. The car sends AuthorizationRequest.
+39. The car sends ContractAuthenticationRequest.
 In non-plug-and-charge case this is most likely not containing relevant data.
-40. The charger confirms with AuthorizationResponse.
+40. The charger confirms with ContractAuthenticationResponse.
+In case, the user needs to authenticate before charging, this response does NOT yet say EVSEProcessing=Finished.
+The car repeats the request.
+41. The user authorizes, e.g. with RFID card or app or however.
+42. The charger sends ContractAuthenticationResponse with EVSEProcessing=Finished.
 41. The car sends ChargeParameterRequest.
 This contains the wanted RequestedEnergyTransferMode, e.g. to select DC or AC and which power pins are used.
 The car announces the maximum current limit and the maximum voltage limit.
 42. The charger confirms with ChargeParameterResponse.
 The contains the limits from charger side, e.g. min and max voltage,